underdogg-forks/cleanninja/docs/invoice_settings.rst

 There are two ways to customize the invoice number: by adding a prefix or creating a pattern.

 To add a prefix, select the Prefix button.
 In the field immediately below, add your chosen prefix.
-For example, you may choose to add your company initials, such as M&D. The current invoice number appears in the Counter field.
+For example, you may choose to add your plan initials, such as M&D. The current invoice number appears in the Counter field.

 All your invoices will automatically include the numbering change.
 So if you chose the prefix M&D, your invoice numbers will appear as M&D001, and so on.